 What do you want to know about the coast?

 Those of us who love the coast know that the beach moves about every day.
 One day there might be a sandbank, the next day a carved out channel.
-These are ephemeral changes and it takes a longer period of time to measure an actual trend.
+These are ephemeral changes but it takes a longer period of time to measure an actual trend.

-We want to know what you want to know – we want to be able to answer your questions and investigate the reasons behind the things you want to know.
+We want to know what you want to know.
+We want to be able to answer your questions and investigate the reasons behind the things you want to know.
 Email your question to jane@theRabbitPatch.co.uk and we’ll endeavour to find out!

 How you can join in with Coast Watchers

+- Rossall Beach Residents & Community Group is the community partner in the project.
 Come along to beach clean-ups and meetings for a chat and an update.
-If you’re involved with the Rossall Beach Group you’ll be one of the first to find out what’s happening.
+If you’re involved with the Group you’ll be one of the first to find out what’s happening.

 - There’s a small Coast Watchers Community Group, made up of people who are interested in developing the project.